Zeyu-Li/Unity-Tutorial-3D/README.md

 ### 2. General

 **Unity** is a 3D game engine built in **C#** but can be used for 2D.
-Before you freak out about programming, let me assure, you it is quite trivial.
-If you have programmed before especially in C++, it is a huge plus.
+Before you freak out about programming, let me assure you, it is quite trivial.
+If you have programmed before, especially in C++, it is a huge plus.
 If you have not, don't worry, it's just a bunch of copy and pasting.
 The most important thing is don't be frustrated and

 ```c#
 Debug.Log() // logs to Unity console